-People who were born with a normal teeth bite can consider themselves lucky.
+People who were born with a normal bite can consider themselves lucky.
 For decades back, orthodontics has been focusing on treating improper bites of all sorts.
-Truth be told, having a normal teeth bite since birth is rare.
-Therefore, most normal teeth bites are achieved via a number of successful orthodontic treatments.
+Truth be told, having a perfect teeth alignment since birth is rare.
+Therefore, most perfect teeth bite are achieved via a number of successful orthodontic treatments.

-Before debating the importance of a normal teeth bite, it is relevant to mention bites which are thought medically improper.
-An improper bite can manifest itself in various forms, including overbite, underbite, crossbite and more.
+Before debating the importance of a normal bite, it is relevant to mention bites that are thought medically improper.
+An improper bite can manifest itself in various forms, including overbite, underbite, crossbite, and more.
 All these orthodontic problems are typical for men, women, and children of all ages.
 In addition, all these orthodontic issues ask for immediate professional attention.

 In case improper bites are left unhandled, they can lead to countless dental problems.
 Some of these include tooth enamel loss, teeth, and jaw injuries, and even speech impairments.